kaitai-io/kaitai_struct/README.md

 ## Downloading and installing

-The easiest way to check out whole Kaitai Struct project is to download main project repository that already imports all other parts as sub-modules.
+The easiest way to check out the whole Kaitai Struct project is to download the main project repository that already imports all other parts as sub-modules.
 Use:

     git clone --recursive https://github.com/kaitai-io/kaitai_struct.git